ulfschneider/ulf.website/content/pages/keyboard.md

 nodate: true
 id: keyboard
 ---
-You can navigate this website with the keyboard when JavaScript is activated for your browser.
+You can navigate this website with the keyboard.

 {% include "keyboard.html" %}